• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Nevertheless, anybody with strong Clinton ties has a real problem tonight.

-2. PopeDirkBenedict
+PopeDirkBenedict said:

 I assume you are saying that because of Hillary's stupid remarks about RFK, that no one with strong Clinton ties can be considered.

-That is pure, unadultered bullshit.
+That is pure, unadultered bullshirt.
 Hillary's comment was amazingly tone-deaf, but Obama's speeches about removing cynicism from politics must not actually mean something if you think Hillary had a sinister motive.
 She has already walked it back and it will be out of the news cycle in 24 hours.

 Picking a veep with strong experience credentials helps take away one of McCain's strongest talking points which is basically, "Those speeches sound all nice and good, but you ready to turn over the entire federal government to this rookie?"
 You know who has solid executive branch experience?
 People with close ties to the Clintons!
 If Lincoln can put up with Salmon Chase trying to steal the 1864 nomination while serving as Treasury Secretary, I think Obama can have someone with Clinton ties as his veep.

 Wow.
-Thanks for dropping by, Dick.
+Thanks for dropping by, deck.

 I agree on the blue-collar appeal and getting-things-done-legislatively angle, but doesn't he kind of represent the entire old-way-of-doing-things-in-Washiington that Obama's trying to run against?